 All pupils have access to a full range of curriculum support (Relating to overarching desired outcome A,B,D) Provide access to essential curriculum visits, revision guides and resources.
-Provide lunchtime support and after College homework clubs Weekly program of revision classes for exam classes Holiday revision classes run by departments to target identified PP cohort.
-Pupils who are eligible for PP must be allowed the same experience and opportunities to enrich their learning.
+Provide lunchtime support and after College homework clubs Weekly program of revision classes for exam classes Holiday revision classes run by departments to target identified PP cohort (to be implemented when lockdown restrictions are removed) Pupils who are eligible for PP must be allowed the same experience and opportunities to enrich their learning.
 Extra support well attended and liked by disadvantaged pupils.
 Proven to be successful, progress and attainment have increased.
 Progress Managers ensure that individual needs are met.
-Liaison with Student Services in weekly Pastoral meetings attended by Deputy Head, Assistant Headteacher, Progress, Progress Manager, Assistant Progress manager, Inclusion Manager and Mentors.
+Liaison with Student Services in weekly Pastoral meetings attended by Deputy Head, Assistant Headteacher, Progress, Progress Manager, Assistant Progress Manager, Inclusion Manager and Mentors.
 Holiday classes overseen by Deputy Headteacher of each Key Stage.
 Progress Managers.
-Deputy Headteacher of each Key Stage Half termly eaching assistants ( Part Salary) £30000, Trip s Feedback from all CPD and fed back to SLT.
-Most able Coordinator runs the most able program and asks for pupil voice from all activities.
+Deputy Headteacher of each Key Stage Half termly

+The attainment and progress of higher attaining pupils improves (Relating to overarching desired outcome A,B) New Senior Leader appointed to lead provision for Higher Attaining Pupils (HAP) Sep 2019 New curriculum focus as of Sept 2019 with focus on HAP provision and additional challenge in all subjects HAPs form in Y8-11 (Y7 to be implemented when lockdown restrictions are removed) Program in place to provide all identified most able pupils with enrichment opportunities/visits CPD planned as a response to teacher request for further strategies to stretch and challenge pupils.
+HAP program has proven to be successful and is welcomed by all pupils. • Feedback from all CPD and fed back to SLT.
+HAP Coordinator runs the most able program and asks for pupil voice from all activities.
 Program adapted accordingly.
-Unit (Part Salary/Resources) £200 Assistant Headteacher ( Teaching and Learning) Most Able Coordinator.
-Review after each assessment period of each year group.
-2 Learning Mentors £66000, Teaching assistants ( Part Salary) £30000, Trip subsidies £2500, Learning Support Unit (Part Salary/Resources) £20000, Staff Development and Training £2000, Data Analysis Manager ( Part Salary) £3000, Revision Booster Classes £5000 Total budgeted cost
+Assistant Headteacher (Teaching and Learning) HAP Coordinator (Assistant Headteacher) Review after each assessment period of each year group.
+Proposed Breakdown of Costs 2 Learning Mentors (Part Salary) £53,650, Teaching assistants (Part Salary) £51,778, Learning Support Unit (Part Salary/Resources) £21000, Staff Development and Training £1000, Data Analysis Manager (Part Salary) £3000, Revision Booster Classes £1000 Total budgeted cost